How to Start a Real Estate Transaction Coordinator Business

 Choosing Paperless Pipeline

-Often, you will need to create unique workflows for every agent and brokerage you work with.
+You will often need to create unique workflows for every agent and brokerage you work with.
 Paperless Pipeline can help you do just that.

-The software allows you to work seamlessly with any other tools used by agents, with over 3,000 app integrations available.
+The software allows you to work seamlessly with any other tools agents use, with over 3,000 app integrations available.

 It also enables you to automate transaction coordinator checklists for listings, acceptance, loan approval, option period, and appraisal dates in one system.